sdsc-ordes/zarr-linked-data/README.md

 Argo needs an artifact repository (storage for flows to run).
 Here we will use MinIO that we previously installed.
 You can use the `artifact-repositories.yaml` [in the manifests folder](manifests/artifact-repositories.yaml)
 (The secret for minio we created before comes in here).
 You can set it up with: `kubectl apply -f artifact-repositories.yaml`

-Give Argo admin roles on cluster to access MinIO: : `kubectl create rolebinding argo-default-admin --clusterrole=admin --serviceaccount=argo:default --namespace=argo` (we also had to repete this rolebinding creating for argo and argo-server service accounts in the argo namespace.
-This rolebinding may have to be revised in a production environment where an admin role could be problematic.
+Give Argo admin roles on cluster to access MinIO: : `kubectl create rolebinding argo-default-admin --clusterrole=admin --serviceaccount=argo:default --namespace=argo` (we also had to repeat this rolebinding creating for argo and argo-server service accounts in the argo namespace.
+This role-binding may have to be revised in a production environment where an admin role could be problematic.

 ### Set up an IDE (optional)